THE CROWMOVIE REVIEW

 But as we see from the beginning, it won't end there.
 Because the gang that attacked Shelley and Eric were on orders from someone else entirely.
-The gang answers to Grange (Tony Todd: CANDYMAN, FINAL DESTINATION, HATCHET, SHADOW PUPPETS), who in turn answers to Top Dollar (Michaell Wincott: ALIEN: RESURRECTION), the crime boss who created Devil's Night.
+The gang answers to Grange (Tony Todd: CANDYMAN [all], FINAL DESTINATION [all], HATCHET, SHADOW PUPPETS), who in turn answers to Top Dollar (Michaell Wincott: ALIEN: RESURRECTION), the crime boss who created Devil's Night.

-Many actors, many people, have died in the act of rendering their "last performance."
+Many actors, many people, have died in the actual act of rendering their "last performance."
 Most were not the best representation of what they could do.
-You never quite know when it's going to happen.
+It's death after all, you never quite know when it's going to happen.
 Brandon Lee died before he could complete his performance.
-But what he, and everyone else involved in THE CROW, did deliver is heartbreaking excellence.
+But what he and everyone else involved in THE CROW delivered is heartbreaking excellence.

 All Five Shriek Girls.